U.S. tourist who was missing in Peru sends greetings from military base

 It was not clear why the couple were brought to a military base, and tourism officials in Lima, the Peruvian capital, were not immediately available for comment.

-Neal apologized for worrying friends and family with her disappearance but said that she and Hand had been travelling through remote villages in the Amazon without electricity, telephones or Internet service.
+Neal apologized for worrying friends and family with her disappearance but said that she and Hand had been traveling through remote villages in the Amazon without electricity, telephones or Internet service.

 MAKING FRIENDS WITH A MONKEY